 Venice reclaims spotlight as 1st COVID-era film fest opens

+Italian director Andrea Segre, whose documentary of an ethereally empty Venice during lockdown was screened Tuesday, said the festival is sending the message that despite the risks and complications, “we need theaters for cinema.”

+“It's like if you say to a painter that he can show his painting, or his fresco, only through the web," Segre said in an interview on the Lido.
+“It's exactly the same for us: Without the theater, our art has a handicap, it has a big handicap."

 But don’t be fooled.
-The 77th edition of the world’s oldest film festival will look nothing like its predecessors.
+The 77th edition of the world’s oldest film festival opening Wednesday looks nothing like its predecessors.

-The public will be barred from the red carpet, Hollywood stars and films will be largely absent and face masks will be required indoors and out as the festival opens Wednesday.
+The public is being barred from the red carpet, Hollywood stars and films are largely absent and face masks are required indoors.

 Those strict measures are evidence of the hard line Venice and the surrounding Veneto region took to contain the virus when it first emerged in the lagoon city in late February.
 Unlike neighboring Lombardy, which became the epicenter of the COVID-19 outbreak in Europe, Veneto largely kept the virus under control with early local lockdowns and broad testing once the virus was widespread.